ceejbot/no-more-unicorns/slides.md

 @dshaw gave me a mic.
 Brave man.

 ^ This was just after the pronoun nonsense, so I was grumpy.
+Plus the conf organizer "didn't know any women in node" so Raquel Velez had to give him a list.

 ---